theaellengo/ccapdev-mc03/README.md

 **HINT:** the client should communicate with the server **asynchronously**.

+**HINT:** The server can render the handlebars template and send the rendered HTML partial.
+See the [express documentation on `res.render`](https://expressjs.com/en/api.html#res.render) to know more.

 The picture below shows how the web application should display the values that we have entered earlier:
 ![alt text](displayed-contact.png "Displayed Contact")